stufinn/Borealis-Gatsby-Sanity-Template/README.md

 The project consists of multiple directories.
 The "web" directory is a Gatsby project and a development server can be initiated by running gatsby develop from within that directory.
 The CMS is located in the /studio directory.
 The sanity studio can be started with <b>sanity start</b>, and the graphql server can be restarted with <b>sanity deploy graphql --playground</b>.

-When the template is cloned to your local environment, you will need to run `npm install` in the ~/web/ directory and `yarn install` in the ~/studio/ directory.
+When the template is cloned to your local environment, you will need to run `npm install` in the ~/web/ directory and `npm install` in the ~/studio/ directory.

 Sanity needs to be initialized and configured.
-In the /studio directory, run `sanity init` to start a new sanity project.
+In the `/studio` directory, run `sanity init` to start a new sanity project.
 If you don't already have a sanity.io account, you should be prompted to create one at this time.

 Once Sanity is initialized, you will need to update the projectId in studio/sanity.json, and in web/gatsby-config.js (in the gatsby-source-sanity plugin config)